Activities at RL

 Model United Nations

 In Model United Nations (MUN), boys attend conferences along with students from many other public and independent schools from across the nation.
 Each school represents one or more member nations in the various policy-making bodies of the U.N., and each participant plays the role of a diplomatic “delegate.”
 To prepare for these simulations, each boy must research his country and its role in the international community, the problems on his committee’s agenda, and the procedures, capabilities, and limitations of the U.N.
 Delegates must work together to write up the results of their research as part of a position paper, submitted several weeks before each conference.
 At the conference sessions, delegates articulate their country’s policy on each agenda item and seek to implement it through consensus with representatives of other countries.
-During several days of debate and political negotiation, delegates work together to formulate and pass resolutions on such topics as nuclear disarmament, economic cooperation and development, the preservation of the global environment, international efforts to halt drug trafficking, etc. Preparation and participation are organized and led by an executive committee of students elected by their peers, whose members take great pride in assembling and editing excellent position papers and leading RL delegations in award-winning performances at conferences.
+During several days of debate and political negotiation, delegates work together to formulate and pass resolutions on such topics as nuclear disarmament, economic cooperation and development, the preservation of the global environment, international efforts to halt drug trafficking, etc.

 Students at all levels may audition for one or more of the school’s musical ensembles.

-The Glee Club (limited to 85 voices) is open by audition to boys in Classes I-IV.
+The Glee Club is open by audition to boys in Classes I-IV.
 It rehearses during the academic day and performs several concerts during the school year—occasionally with girls’ choral groups and with orchestral accompaniment.
 The Glee Club repertoire includes a selection of sacred music, folk songs, musical theater pieces, and traditional songs for men’s chorus.
 Each year the Glee Club collaborates with a girls’ chorus to perform a major choral work.
-Recent performances have included Brahms, Requiem; Bernstein, Mass; Schubert, Mass in G; Thompson, Frostiana; Mozart, Requiem; Vivaldi, Gloria; Haydn, Lord Nelson Mass; Rutter, Requiem; Mendelssohn, Elijah; and Beethoven, Mass in C Major.
+Recent performances have included Mozart, Coronation Mass; Brahms, Requiem; Bernstein, Mass; Schubert, Mass in G; Thompson, Frostiana; Mozart, Requiem; Vivaldi, Gloria; Haydn, Lord Nelson Mass; Rutter, Requiem; Mendelssohn, Elijah; and Beethoven, Mass in C Major.
 The Glee Club also makes a spring tour—most recently to Los Angeles; Washington, D.C., and Virginia; Puerto Rico; and Chicago.

 The Latonics, made up of about 14 singers selected from the Glee Club, perform challenging a cappella music including madrigals, motets, folk songs, and contemporary popular songs, often in original arrangements by group members.
 They rehearse twice a week after athletics practice and maintain an extensive performance schedule.
+Over the years, the Latonics have produced 11 albums.

 The Junior Chorus is open by audition to boys in Classes V-VI.
 Its repertoire includes three- and four-part arrangements, both accompanied and a cappella.
 The Junior Chorus rehearses twice a week during the school day.
 It performs in December and April at Glee Club concerts.